-You may have heard of “stinging nettle”, or maybe you’ve even brushed up against the leaves and felt the burning sensation.
-Dried nettle lose that sting, and is apparently yummy for rabbits – they scarf it up.
+You may have heard of “stinging nettle,” or maybe you’ve even brushed up against the leaves and felt the burning sensation.
+Dried nettle lose that sting, and is yummy for rabbits and guinea pigs – they scarf it up.

 So nettle is more than just a nom-nom, it is a healthy forage supplement.